rishabh625/pepithon-WTC/README.md

 ### Added on 26-Sept-2019

-38. Explain how to download phpmailer and write examples for each of the below : ( write about the various datatype/validation used for each parameter and encoding supported for attachment.)
+38. Explain how to download phpmailer and write examples for each of the below: (Write about the various datatype/validation used for each of the parameters and type of encoding supported for attachments)

   * sending emails to one and multiple recipient,

   * sending emails to one and multiple recipient_cc,

   * sending emails to one and multiple recipient_bcc,

   * sending emails to one and multiple sending attachments(txt,xlxs,pdf and ..)

   * sending emails with body format (text / html / images /if any other)

   * explain how you solved the errors which you got while executing above.

-39. What is javamailAPI ? how to install javamailAPI? write examples for each of the below :
+39. What is javamailAPI?
+How to install javamailAPI?
+Write examples for each of the below: (Write about the various datatype/validation used for each of the parameters and type of encoding supported for attachments)

   * simple example for sending emails from javamailAPI

   * send email through smtp without authentication

   * send email using TLS and SSL authentication

   * send emails passing attachment and images

   * explain how you solved the errors which you got while executing above.